fanzhiwei2015/python-cmdb-backend/README.md

 # python-cmdb-backend

-#to do
+#features
 APIs:
-Get the product list by BU
+* Get the product list by BU -> done
-Get the application list by BU
-Get the application list by product
+* Get the application list by product   -> done
-Get the host list by BU
-Get the host list by product
+* Get the host list by application  -> done
+* pagination -> done
+*

+#authentiction
-#token authentication for each user
+* token authentication for each user by djang-rest-auth
+* IsOwnerOrReadOnly -> Done

 #notowner readonly